Who may be held liable for bribery? Only individuals, or also corporate entities?

 On a criminal level, the bribery acts of an employee of a company could be deemed as either an individual crime, or a unit crime, depending on various considerations including the company’s involvement in the bribery act (such as whether it is the company’s decision to conduct the bribery), the possession of the illegal gains, and whether the bribes are offered in the name of the company or the individual employee.
 If the charge is raised against the individual employee, then the company would not be held accountable for the crime.
 However, if the charge is against the company as a unit crime, not only would the company be punished by a monetary penalty, but also the responsible persons (eg, the legal representative, and other persons in charge) could be put into criminal detention or imprisonment.

 The administrative enforcement differs as there is a default mechanism in place, that the acts of bribery committed by the employee of the company shall be deemed as the conducts of the company, unless it has evidence to prove that such acts of the employee are irrelevant to seeking for transaction opportunities, or competitive advantages for the employer.
 Only the company would be imposed with administrative liabilities, including a fine ranging from RMB 100,000 to 3,000,000, confiscation of illegal gains, and revocation of the business license under serious circumstances.
-No individual liabilities are specified with this regard.
+No individual liabilities are specified under the Anti-Unfair Competition Law.

 Liability as a general term may be refer to individuals and entities alike.
 Liability maybe criminal or civil liability.